Basic Accounting Principles You Need to Know

 Economic Entity Principle

 The economic entity principle states that the business transactions must be kept separate from that of the owners, shareholders, partners, and other business entities.
-The entry-stage businesses, often sole proprietorship type, run into the problem of the owner mixing the company’s transactions with his personal ones.
+This is particularly critical for startups and entry-stage businesses, especially those operating as sole proprietorships, where the risk of owners mixing the company’s transactions with their personal ones is highest.

 Full Disclosure Principle

 The full disclosure principle is a basic accounting principle that requires all companies to disclose all relevant information required for understanding their financial position.
 The company must present their accounting policies and state if any changes have been made.
-This allows managers and audit to accurately assess the records and validate their credibility.
-Similarly, if there might be a change in the tax policies, you must present this information.
+This allows managers and auditors to accurately assess the records and validate their credibility.
+Similarly, if there is a change in the tax policies, companies must present this information transparently.
 Furthermore, the company must state all the details of the accumulated depreciation of assets, plants, and equipment.

 Matching Principle

-The matching principle is a basic accounting principle that requires companies to record all corresponding expenses when recording earned revenues.
+The matching principle is a basic accounting principle that requires companies to record all corresponding expenses in the same period as the revenues they helped generate.
 The matching principle is based on the accrual principle of accounting.
 For example, a company has to pay a 5% commission to its sales representatives at the end of each month.
 When the company makes a sales of 40,000 USD in the month of December, it must pay a commission of 2,000 USD to its salesperson in January.
 However, the matching principle requires the company to record this commission as an expense during the period of December.

 Revenue Recognition Principle